 Different organs display varying degrees of autoregulatory behavior.
 The renal, cerebral, and coronary circulations show excellent autoregulation, whereas skeletal muscle and splanchnic circulations show moderate autoregulation.
 The cutaneous circulation shows little or no autoregulatory capacity.

 Under what conditions does autoregulation occur and why is it important?
 A change in systemic arterial pressure, as occurs for example with hypotension caused by hypovolemia or circulatory shock, can lead to autoregulatory responses in certain organs.
 In hypotension, despite baroreceptor reflexes that constrict much of the systemic vasculature, blood flow to the brain and myocardium does not decline appreciably (unless the arterial pressure falls below the autoregulatory range) because of the strong capacity of these organs to autoregulate.
 Autoregulation, therefore, ensures that these critical organs receive adequate blood flow and oxygen delivery.

 There are situations in which systemic arterial pressure does not change, yet autoregulation is very important.
-When a distributing artery to an organ becomes narrowed (e.g., atherosclerotic narrowing of lumen, vasospasm, or partial occlusion with a thrombus) this can result in an autoregulatory response.
-Narrowing (see stenosis) of distributing arteries increases their resistance and hence the pressure drop along their length.
+When a distributing artery to an organ becomes narrowed (e.g., atherosclerotic narrowing of lumen, vasospasm, or partial occlusion with a thrombus) this can cause an autoregulatory response.
+Narrowing (see stenosis) of distributing arteries increases their resistance and hence the fall in pressure along their length.
 This results in a reduced pressure distally within smaller arteries and arterioles, which are the primary vessels for regulating blood flow within an organ.
 These resistance vessels dilate in response to reduced pressure and blood flow.
-This autoregulation is particularly important in organs such as the brain and heart in which partial occlusion of large arteries can lead to significant reductions in oxygen delivery, thereby leading to tissue hypoxia and organ dysfunction.
+Autoregulation is important in organs such as the brain and heart in which partial occlusion of large arteries can lead to significant reductions in oxygen delivery, leading to tissue hypoxia and organ dysfunction.